-Directors and managers are required to attend General Meetings of Shareholders.
+The company's directors have the duty to attend the General Meetings of Shareholders.

-As a general rule and in order for General Meeting of Shareholders proceedings and resolutions to reach the widest audience, General Meetings of Shareholders are open to the media and the proceedings are broadcast in audio and video format, with a sign language interpreter and an English simultaneous interpreter.
+As a general rule and in order for General Meeting of Shareholders proceedings and resolutions to reach the widest audience, General Meetings of Shareholders are open to the media and the proceedings are broadcast in audio and video format, with an English simultaneous interpreter and a sign language interpreter to favour inclusive communication.